The sphere free energy of the vector models to order $1/N$: Introduction

 respectively (for flat space, these are just $C^{-1}=-\partial^2$ and $+\slashed{\partial}$, which yield the canonical position-space correlators $C(x,y)$ given in \cref{app:space}).
 Now, in the IR for $2<d<4$, we can then ignore the irrelevant operator $\sigma^2$ in the actions above (schematically, we send the bare coupling $\lambda_0 \to \infty$); this then gives the interacting CFT with action

 and conformal scaling dimensions

 where $\Delta_\sigma = d-2\Delta_\phi^\UV$, for which we would like to compute $F$.

 To properly define any QFT we must specify a regularization.
 However, this auxiliary theory is unpleasant to regulate when working at the critical point: using a hard cutoff is too difficult, and DREG alone does not work since the interaction $\sigma \phi_i \phi_i$ is marginal in any $d$.
 The computationally easiest way to access the interacting CFT is to combine DREG with an analytic shift in the scaling dimension of the field $\sigma$ in the UV, a regularization which we call DREG$+\delta$.
 This shift is not trivial to implement, particularly because the leading kinetic term for $\sigma$ is dynamically generated by $\phi$ loops.
 It can only be implemented by modifying the action of the theory, which makes $\sigma$ an interacting field even in the UV.
 Technically, then, this is an IR duality, since we are considering \textbf{a different QFT that flows to the same Wilson-Fisher-like CFT in the IR}: we illustrate this in \cref{fig:duality}.
-Away from the IR, these do not describe the same QFT; this is manifest because the UV that includes a $\sigma$ field is explicitly nonlocal, as we shall see.
+Away from the IR, these do not describe the same QFT; this is manifest because the UV that includes a $\sigma$ field is explicitly non-local, as we shall see.
 Accounting for this modification to the action, including the counterterms that are required for the correlators to be finite, then leads to the additional contribution to $F$ that matches the $\epsilon$ expansion.

 The $1/N$ expansion works because in the limit that the small parameter is taken to zero, the UV and IR CFTs coincide (including the presence of a free field $\sigma$); hence the interacting IR theory can be solved by perturbing around the UV theory.
-This is identical to the case of the $\epsilon$ expansion, as demonstrated in \cref{fig:duality}.
-However, unlike in the $\epsilon$-expansion case, finite $1/N$ does not also provide a regularization of the loop integrals, and so an additional regularizer $\delta$ is required -- this is the source of the technical complexity of the $1/N$ expansion compared to the $\epsilon$ expansion.
+This is identical to the case of the $\epsilon$ expansion, as demonstrated in \cref{fig:duality} -- except for the fact that the UV theory is not the CFT of $N$ free scalars.
+However, unlike in the $\epsilon$-expansion case, finite $1/N$ does not also provide a regularization of the loop integrals.
+Hence, an additional regularization $\delta$ is required -- this is the source of the technical complexity of the $1/N$ expansion compared to the $\epsilon$ expansion.